What’s in it for graduates?

 We are looking for bright, enthusiastic people that will be willing to add fresh ideas, innovate and engage with our IT sector to serve the Queensland community.

-If you have studied information technology, information management, computer science, telecommunications, project management, web/multimedia design, business/commerce/law, marketing or procurement— we want you!
+If you have studied information technology, information management, computer science, telecommunications, project management, web/multimedia design, business/commerce/law, marketing or procurement, robotics, autonomous systems, cloud computing, design thinking, user experience design, visualisation, data analytics and security—we want you!

 Positions in the IT graduate program aren’t necessarily technical IT roles, we look for a range of non-technical people to fill roles such as project support, marketing, finance and research positions.